-Minor injuries to adults and children of all ages
+Minor injuries and minor illness for all ages

-DID YOU KNOW: New Urgent Care Centre at the new QE2 is open 24 hours a day should be your first port of call for:
+DID YOU KNOW: the Urgent Treatment Centre at QE2 is open 24 hours a day 7 days a week and should be your first port of call for:

 - muscle and joint injuries such as strains, sprains, sudden back or neck pain, tendinitis and soft tissue injuries